Mohd10Afri/Mohd10Afri/README.md

-- 👋 Hi, I’m @Mohd10Afri
+- 👋 Hi, Myself Mohamed Afri,
-- 👀 I’m interested in jus  finishing off clg
+- 👀 I’m interested in learning new things and way to develop myself widely,
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently upskilling myself by coding daily and developing my problem solving,
-- 💞️ I’m looking to collaborate on creating a website
+- 💞️ I’m looking forward to make more quallity projects and make it usable all around the world,
-- 📫 How to reach me - email.... or jus whatsapp
+- 📫 How to reach me - *Personal email* - demonslayerafri@gmail.com & *Work email* - afrihsm@gmail.com
-- ⚡ Fun fact: i like to be alone and together at the same time
+- ⚡ Fun fact: I like playing football, draw stuffs, watch animes and movies.......!!

 <!---
 Mohd10Afri/Mohd10Afri is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.